Amarillo Criminal Defense Attorney

 Cases I Handle

-I have been helping individuals under investigation or charged with criminal offenses in Amarillo, TX for more than 30 years.
+I have been helping individuals under investigation or charged with offenses in Amarillo, TX for more than 30 years.
 Because of that, I'm deeply familiar with Texas statutes, TX criminal law case, and the local Amarillo court system.

 - Bail reduction hearings